hnmr293/ckpt-streamer/README.md

 Typically, `obj` is a `dict[str, torch.Tensor]`, and `key` is a `str`.

 The order of yielded tensors follows the *backing storage* order, which differs from standard Python dictionary ordering.

+`state_dict` specifies your checkpoint dictionary.
+The `ckpt` file should be loaded with `mmap = True` and all tensors must be on the CPU.

 `memory_limit_mb` specifies the maximum amount of tensor data allowed to remain in physical memory, measured in MiB.
 For example, if you set `memory_limit_mb = 1024` (1GiB), tensor data will be automatically purged from physical memory when total usage exceeds this 1GiB limit.
 This allows processing of checkpoints much larger than available RAM.